BryanGrandon/Frontend-Notes/frontend/javascript/README.md

 > [!TIP]
 > Misunderstanding this is a common source of bugs.
 Prefer arrow functions for callbacks and use explicit binding when the context must be guaranteed.

 ---

+## ⏳ Asynchronous JavaScript

+Asynchronous programming allows JavaScript to execute long-running tasks without blocking the main thread.
+This makes applications responsive, enabling them to handle user interactions, timers, and network requests while other operations are still in progress.

+- setTimeout
+- setInterval

+---

+### Event Loops

+JavaScript uses a runtime model based on the Event Loop, which coordinates the execution of synchronous code, asynchronous tasks, and events.

+- Callback.
+- Promises.
+- Async / Await.

+---

+## 🧱 Classes

+Classes are templates for creating objects.
+They encapsulate data (properties) and behavior (methods) into a single, reusable structure, making code more organized and easier to maintain.

+- Inheritance.
+- Additional.
+- Prototypes.

+> [!TIP]
+> While classes provide a familiar syntax, understanding prototypes helps you better grasp how JavaScript handles inheritance and object behavior under the hood.

+---